UniversalScientificTechnologies/LABDOS01/README.md

 ```

 * `$HIST` - Marking a message with spectrums (histograms)
-* `count` - Meassuring number since restart or power-up; Restart can be andled by toggling of DTR signal on an asynchronnous interface
+* `count` - Meassuring number since restart or power-up; Restart can be handled by toggling of DTR signal on an asynchronous interface
 * `time` - Time in seconds from power-up
 * `suppress` - Number of filtered (omitted) ionizing radiation events, prevention of double detections caused by asynchronous sampling
-* `flux` - Number of detected particles per meassuring interval (6.88 s)
+* `flux` - Number of detected particles per measuring interval (6.88 s)
 * `energetic channels` - All remaining values indicate a certain energy channel from the smallest to the largest deposited energy; The 4th value is 1st channel without noise

 ### Data logging